pvskp/skp-nvim/README.md

 # nvim-dotfiles

 This repository contains my new [Neovim](https://neovim.io/) - from scratch - configuration.
-It has no purpose of distribution, but feel free to copy-paste anything you would like 💪
+It has no purpose of distribution, but feel free to copy-paste anything you like 💪

 ![image](https://github.com/pvskp/nvim-dotfiles/assets/77075070/5d1bc2bc-015f-45ae-a4c3-4ed88dda7682)
 ![image](https://github.com/pvskp/nvim-dotfiles/assets/77075070/f5719978-36bf-4d30-b721-8a24a98722f4)